 About Julie Austen

-Julie Austen has been bookkeeping for the past 26 years and also holds a level III certificate in computerised bookkeeping under the ICB.
-She is competent in both manual and computerised bookkeeping so whether you are a small company with the need of simple spreadsheets or a larger company requiring a fully computerised system she can help.
+Julie Austen has been bookkeeping for over 30 years.
+Julie holds a level III certificate in computerised bookkeeping under the ICB.
+She is competent in both manual and computerised bookkeeping so whether you are a small company with the need of a simple spreadsheet system or a larger company requiring a fully computerised system Julie and her team can help.

-As a member of the ICB Julie is required to meet their high standards and she also holds a Diploma in Payroll Management under the ICB.
-In addition to these she is also a member of the very highly regarded Sage Accountants’ Club.
+As a member of the ICB Julie is required to meet their high standards.
+She also holds a Diploma in Payroll Management under the ICB.
+In addition to these she is a member of the very highly regarded Sage Accountants’ Club.
 Membership of this gives BiB the use of their very latest Sage accountancy programs along with their invaluable award winning Sage customer support.
+More recently Bookkeepers in Buckingham have also teamed up with QuickBooks and though they currently have Bronze partnerships status we are hoping to very quickly achieve Gold membership status.

 Throughout her bookkeeping career Julie has worked within many different fields giving her an invaluable understanding of the requirements of many different types of businesses.
-Her clients have included those from Nursery (pre-school) providers, Engineering companies, The Legal profession, Marketing and many from within the Building trade.
+Her clients have included those from Porsche Repairs and Service, Plant Sales and repairs/service, Nursery (pre-school) providers, Engineering companies, several high profile companies based up at Silverstone Innovation Centre, The Legal profession, Marketing and many more from within the Building and associated trades.

 19 year old Laurie Austen shows a fresh approach to bookkeeping